-I 1 It is the policy of the town to ensure that land use controls encourage the development of quality affordable housing, including rental housing.
-Maintain, enact, or amend growth area land use regulations in suitable zones to increase density, decrease lot size, setbacks, and road widths, or provide incentives such as density bonuses, to encourage the development of affordable/workforce housing. ★ Consider implementing a provision in the subdivision ordinance which requires that a percentage of all new residential dwellings within a subdivision of ten Planning Board, Town Council Planning Board, Town Council Short Term Long Term N/A or more units, be affordable to low- and moderate-income families.
-Exempt affordable housing units from any future impact fee ordinance.
+It is the policy of the town to Maintain, enact, or amend growth area land use Planning Board, Short Term N/A ensure that land use controls regulations in suitable zones to increase density, Town Council encourage the development of decrease lot size, setbacks, and road widths, or quality affordable housing, provide incentives such as density bonuses, to including rental housing. encourage the development of affordable/workforce housing. ★ Consider implementing a provision in the subdivision ordinance which requires that a percentage of all new residential dwellings within a subdivision of ten or more units, be affordable to low- and moderate- income families.
+Planning Board, Town Council Long Term N/A Exempt affordable housing units from any future impact fee ordinance.
 Planning Board, Town Council Long Term N/A Reduce parking requirements for housing developments in suitable areas of the community, to reduce needed land and cost burdens of developments.
 Planning Board, Town Council Short Term N/A Explore regulations that use the creation of open space conservation to incentivize housing development through waivers, density bonuses, etc. Planning Board, Conservation Commission, Town Council Long Term N/A It is the policy of the town to encourage and support the efforts of the regional housing coalitions Create a community affordable/workforce housing committee and/or participate in a regional affordable housing coalition. ★ Town Council, Staff Long Term N/A in addressing affordable and workforce housing needs.
-Support the efforts of local and regional housing coalitions in addressing affordable and workforce housing needs. ★ Town Council, Staff Ongoing N/A It is the policy of the town to monitor and respond to the needs of unhoused populations in the community and local towns.
-Consider, with input from neighboring communities, the need for a congregate care facility in the next 10 years, and options for developing one in town or regionally as needed.
-Town Council Long Term \$\$
+Support the efforts of local and regional housing coalitions in addressing affordable and workforce housing needs. ★ Town Council, Staff Ongoing N/A It is the policy of the town to monitor and respond to the needs Consider, with input from neighboring communities, the need for a congregate care facility in the next 10 Town Council Long Term \$\$ of unhoused populations in the community and local towns. years, and options for developing one in town or regionally as needed.